Data-Dr-hub/Taxi-Fare-and-Tip-Prediction/README.md

 Our A/B test result aims to find ways to generate more revenue for taxi cab drivers.

-**Note:** For the purpose of this exercise, it is assumed that the sample data comes from an experiment in which customers are randomly selected and divided into two groups:
+**Note:** For the purpose of this project, it is assumed that the sample data comes from an experiment in which customers are randomly selected and divided into two groups:

 1) customers who are required to pay with credit card,
 2) customers who are required to pay with cash.